jeroenrinzema/commander/README.md

 Commander is a pattern for writing distributed applications using ideas from CQRS and Event Sourcing using Kafka as transportation layer.

+> 🚧 This project is currently under active development

 ## Overview
 - **High performing** - Commander uses Kafka a distributed, fault-tolerant and wicket fast streaming platform as it's transportation layer
 - **Encryption** - All stored events can be easily encrypted and decrypted